jonGuti13/TensorFI2/conf/README.md

 The *Bit* is specified only if *bitflips* fault type are chosen.
 If the user wants the bit to be flipped to be chosen randomly by the injector during runtime, *N* is specified.
 Otherwise, the bit position to be flipped can be indicated with a value between 0 and 31.
 This is because we assume the models we consider use float32 precision.

+#### 6. Layer

+The *Layer* is specified only if *layer_states* Target and *single* Mode are chosen.
+If the user wants the bit to be flipped by the injector in a randomly chosen layerm, *N* is specified.
+Otherwise, the layer number where the bit is going to be flipped can be indicated with a value between 0 and *number_of_trainable_parameters* - 1.
+The number of trainable parameters depends on the model you are woriking with.

 ### Example configuration files

 We provide two example config files and explain the injection for each.